lucaspiritogit/gcyb/README.md

 1. `gcyb`

 The default execution of the CLI.
 It will render a table with each branch that could be deleted, and the reason of it.
-It does not clean or execute a delete, it only displays.
+It does not clean or delete.

 ```bash
 gcyb
 ```

-2. `gcyb clean`
+1. `gcyb clean`

 Deletes every branch that is considered 'deletable'.
-To be eligible for deletion, a branch must be already merged into your current branch.
+To be eligible for deletion, a branch must be already merged into your current branch. _This command will ask for permission, twice_.

 ```bash
 gcyb clean